DE1-Engineering-Mathematics/module-resources/notes/0-refresher.md

 <br><br>
 In complicated equations, such as the [Navier Stokes equations ](https://en.wikipedia.org/wiki/Navier-Stokes_equations) which describe viscous fluid flow, often the first step in their analysis is to work through each of the terms and determine which are small enough to be ignored - this is just the kind of thing engineers love and you'll be doing plenty of it on this degree!
 <br><br>
-We also have some special notation to characterise the ``order of magnitude'', $\mathcal{O}(x)$, which we'll be putting in to use in the chapter on power series approximations.
+We also have some special notation to characterise the 'order of magnitude', $\mathcal{O}(x)$, which we'll be putting in to use in the chapter on power series approximations.
 <br><br>

 ### 0.5.3 Curve Sketching